 Where: 30 The Queen's Walk, Lambeth, SE1 8XX

 When: Throughout the summer

 Pop up: Very little beats a beach getaway, but if you don’t have one of those on the cards this year, bring the beach to you.
 York & Albany’s Rum Shack is bringing some Caribbean sunshine to Camden, with its rum punches and Caribbean-inspired sharing plates.
 The space is kitted out with bamboo, palm trees and floral prints too, to really get you in the summer mood.
 The Rum Shack is available now to book for groups, and is sticking around all through summer.

 How much: Menus start from £29

 BBQ Dreamz at the John Lewis Rooftop, Marylebone

 Residency: Following pop ups around the capital, Filipino street food outfit BBQ Dreamz are taking over the John Lewis Roof Garden above the company’s Oxford Street site.
 Dishes you can expect to find on the menu include the likes of lechon pork belly, and an aubergine satay curry.
 The residency is party of Roof Fest London, and while enjoying your food, you can enjoy live music, comedians and more.

 How much: All large plates, £11

 Pop up: Touted as the next big thing in desserts, mochi balls are a bite-size Japanese sweetstuff which consist of artisan gelato ice-cream wrapped in a natural gluten-free rice flour dough mochi shell.
-Popping up at two different locations, Little Moons will be serving up mochi balls to sweet-toothed Londoners, with flavours to choose from including Alphonso Mango, Uji Matcha Green Tea and vegan Belgian chocolate.
+Popping up in Shepherd's Bush, Little Moons will be serving up mochi balls to sweet-toothed Londoners, with flavours to choose from including Alphonso Mango, Uji Matcha Green Tea and vegan Belgian chocolate.
 The best part?
 Every ball is under 100 calories.